Pre-Alpha · V20 36.1080, -115.1800

 Uniform single block

-Randomized patches with 3-5 variants per type
+Randomized 3–5 variants per type

 Water bodies